 Transition to independence

 Finally, patient-centered care is not about the treatment phase alone.
 It also works toward assisting patients in transitioning into independence.
-This transitioning care comes in various ways and typically includes the provision of vital medical information.
+This transitioning care comes in various ways and typically includes providing vital medical information.
 A patient must know how to use medications post-treatment, dietary restrictions that they must follow to reduce potential side effects, and the correct exercise routines to maximize the healing process.
-Nurses may go as far as coordinating treatment programs, routine visitations to their homes and providing all the information required for continuous support.
+Nurses may go as far as coordinating treatment programs, routine visitations to their homes, and providing all the information required for continuous support.
 Facilities should ensure that nurse call lines and virtual centers are as accessible as possible.

 The role that nurses play in the buildup of patient-centered care